Coccyx or tailbone pain is often misunderstood and can be debilitating for those who suffer from it.

-When you see how many of the pelvic floor muscles attach to the tailbone, it’s no surprise that it’s usually these guys who are the culprit for persistent tailbone pain.
+When you consider how many of the pelvic floor muscles attach to the tailbone, it’s unsurprising that these muscles are frequently the contributor if not cause of tailbone pain.

 1. Your pelvic floor muscles are probably a little tight.
 So no kegels or pelvic floor strengthening for now.

 2. Avoid constipation.
-Increased weight on the pelvic floor muscles from 💩 in your rectum can make them tighten.
+Increased weight on the pelvic floor muscles from poop in your rectum can make them tighten.

 4. Check you aren’t holding your tummy in all the time.
 Over gripping the upper abdominals especially can increase intra-abdominal pressure and make the muscles activate in return.

-5. See a pelvic health physio!
+5. See a Pelvic Health Physiotherapist.
 They will check your pelvic floor muscles and ideally do a vaginal or rectal exam to help you to connect to and lengthen the muscles.
 They will also help to release the internally with a little myofascial release ‘massage’.

 As with any pain we always encourage people to get themselves checked out sooner rather than later.
 The pelvis is integral to all movement and posture and whenever there is pain present, there are a lot of compensatory changes that occur.